 Cesarean-Section Scar Coding in ICD-10

-When coding a previous or current cesarean-section (C-section) scar, Z98.891 History of uterine scar from previous surgery is appropriate when the mother is receiving antepartum care and has had a previous C-section delivery.
-You must confirm that the mother is receiving antepartum care that is considered routine, and there are (thus far) no complications with the pregnancy.
+When coding a previous or current cesarean-section (C-section) scar, Z98.891 History of uterine scar from previous surgery is appropriate when the mother is receiving antepartum care and has had a previous C-section delivery with no abnormalities.
+You must confirm that the mother is receiving antepartum care and there are (thus far) no complications or abnormalities of the organs and soft tissues of the pelvis causing an obstruction or complication.

 Latest posts by Chelle Johnson (see all)